arendjr/rollup-commonjs-babel-issue/README.md

 # rollup-commonjs-babel-issue
-Minimal example showing issues with Rollup and the CommonJS and Babel plugins
+*Minimal example showing issue with Rollup and the CommonJS and Babel plugins*

 The issue is that `index.js` contains an ES6 class and with the transpilation taking place, the CommonJS plugin no longer is able to process the `require()`